Asiana 777 Pilots Relied On Auto-Throttle For Airspeed

-The pilots aboard the Asiana Airlines Boeing 777 that crashed in San Francisco relied on an auto-throttle system to maintain airspeed and did not realize the plane was flying too slowly until it was just 200 feet (60 meters) above the ground, the head of the US National Transportation Safety Board said on Tuesday.
+The pilots aboard the Asiana Airlines Boeing 777 that crashed in San Francisco relied on an auto-throttle system to maintain airspeed and did not realise the plane was flying too slowly until it was just 200 feet (60 metres) above the ground, the head of the US National Transportation Safety Board said on Tuesday.

 In her third detailed briefing on Saturday's crash that killed two Chinese passengers and injured more than 180 others, NTSB Chairwoman Deborah Hersman also said two flight attendants were ejected from the plane after its tail hit a seawall in front of the runway and was torn off.
 Both were found injured but alive on the side of the runway.

 Hersman said many questions remained about the incident.
 The South Korean airline's flight crew members were not tested for drugs or alcohol after the crash, a requirement for pilots of US-based carriers involved in accidents, she said.

 The accounts given to investigators by the pilots, as relayed by Hersman, confirmed information from the plane's flight data recorder that showed the plane was flying 25 percent below its target airspeed as it came in for landing.

 While she has declined to speculate on the cause of the crash, much of the information released by the NTSB suggests pilot error as a main focus of the investigation.

 The pilot in charge of landing the plane on Saturday was in training on the 777 and was roughly halfway through the process, while seated next to him was a pilot on his first flight as an instructor.
 Both were experienced pilots, although they had not flown together before, Hersman said.